2.3 Managing expectations & Being consistent

 Decide for yourself how you get started.

-1. When you start working with the basic material and you think you have mastered it, check that first with the app.
-You then show me the result.
-You demonstrate to me that you can pass the level with the app.
+- When you start working with the basic material and you think you have mastered it, check that first with the app.
+You then show me the result, you demonstrate that you can pass the level with the app.

-2. If you start working on a topic of your own choosing and you want to present it to me, first fill out a yellow or green form.
-With the form you come to me and then you show me your presentation.
+- If you start working on a topic of your own choosing and you want to present it to me, first fill out a yellow or green form. (yellow = presentation for the whole group – Green = presentatie only for the teacher).
+With the form you come to me and then I tell you when to show me your presentation.

 Success.
 I expect you to act responsibly.